IBM/aspera-cli/README.md

 Those tools require that original files are accessible in the local file system and also write generated files on the local file system.
 `ascli` provides 2 ways to read and write files with the option: `file_access`

 If the preview generator is run on a system that has direct access to the file system, then the value `local` can be used.
 In this case, no transfer happen, source files are directly read from the storage, and preview files are directly written to the storage.

 If the preview generator does not have access to files on the file system (it is remote, no mount, or is an object storage), then the original file is first downloaded, then the result is uploaded, use method `remote`.

-### Preview sample commands
+### Tested commands for `preview`

 > **Note:** Add `ascli preview` in front of the commands: